edlongman/inet/tutorials/queueing/doc/Gate2.rst

 Gate2
 =====

-In this test, packets are collected periodically by an active packet sink (ActivePacketSink).
+In this step, packets are collected periodically by an active packet sink (ActivePacketSink).
 The packets pass through a packet gate if it's open, otherwise packets are not generated.
 The packets are provided by a passive packet source (PassivePacketSource).